richytong/presidium-monorepo/README.md

 ```

 ### [<service_name>/build-push.sh](/example-service/build-push.sh)
 The service `build-push.sh` script.
 Builds the service with Docker, creating a Docker image of the service, and pushes the Docker image of the service to [Amazon ECR](https://aws.amazon.com/ecr/).
-Should only be run on a machine with the same architecture as an EC2 instance (`x86_64`).
+Should only be run on a machine with the same architecture as an EC2 instance (`x86_64` or `arm64`).

 ### [<service_name>/deploy.sh](/example-service/deploy.sh)
 The service `deploy.sh` script.
 Deploys the service to the Docker swarm using the Presidium Docker client.
 If the service has a port allocated, `deploy.sh` reads the service port from [`ports.json`](#ports.json).
 Should only be run on a manger node.